Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/H3 PHD Proposals.md

 - What are you curious about that seems to be pointing to the possibility of new knowledge or and fresh interpretation?
 	- Active Inference Technology, Friston Blankets, General Systematics
 - What area of inquiry attracts you to take on a Ph.D.?
-	- Cognition, Neuroscience, Artificial Intellisense
+	- Computer science: Particularly architecting (and implementing) the semantic web.
 - Is there something that perplexes you that might be worth researching into?
 	- What kind of infrastructural engineering is needed to successfully navigate the anthropocene?
 - Is there a topic in your studies or experience so far where the explanations given feel very unsatisfactory?
-	- "Generalised Hypercerts": nested, systematised and compossible Friston blankets.
-Semantic API layer of the anthroposcene.
+	- Semantic Interoperability
+	- Regenerative capital markets
+	- "Generalised Hypercerts"

 Review and reflect on your notes and identify a theme that you intuit could be a unifying focus for your research?
 1) Write two or three words that summarise the possible focus and place in the centre of the Monad Diagram.